 Periodic alimony payments end if the supported spouse remarries to someone else or at the death of one of the parties.
 One or both parties can also request a modification in spousal support if either party’s financial situation changes significantly after the divorce proceedings.

-At Anthoor Law Group, we are a family law practice in Fremont, CA. Contact one of our divorce lawyers if you have questions about alimony or other aspects of divorce law.
+Anthoor Law Group is a family law practice in Fremont, California.
+Contact one of our divorce lawyers if you have questions about alimony or other aspects of divorce law.
 We can advise or represent you in your divorce.
-We’ll do whatever it takes to help you.
+If we have to settle, we will settle.
+If we have to fight, we don’t hesitate.
+We will do whatever it takes to help you.

 You might decide to work with an Anthoor Law Group divorce lawyer if: